dr8co/bush/README.md

 Export attribute for shell variables.

 * `history`\
-Display history of commands. '!' operator is also supported for executing commands in the shell history. (eg `!!`, `!23`, `!3`).
+Display history of commands.\
+The `!` operator is also supported for executing commands in the shell history. (eg `!!`, `!23`, `!3`).

 * `help [command]`\